BoldNight153/PetShelterRegistrySystem/README.md

 - 0.2.1 (2025-10-04) — Mobile-only Team Switcher in header; documentation updates
 - 0.2.0 (2025-09-28) — Backend foundation, routes, seeds, CI

+## V1.0.0 checklist

+See `V1.0.0-CHECKLIST.md` for the authoritative list of tasks required to ship V1.0.0.
+Open issues and PRs should reference the corresponding checklist items.

 ## Release notes

 Latest releases (2025-10-05):